Moles- Is Cryopen Cryotherapy A Success In Treating Them

 What may I expect after treatment?

 Over the course of the following days, the sore can turn a little red, and a scab will typically develop.
 The region that is left behind will usually revert to normal after this goes away, usually in a matter of 1-6 weeks, though it is possible for a small patch of scarring or a change in skin tone to appear.
-It’s crucial to refrain from picking at the scab because doing so could result in scarring.

 We provide a four-week follow-up consultation to make sure the intended result was realised.
 At this subsequent appointment, an additional top-up may be done if judged necessary.

 It is common to have a residual stinging after the advised course of therapy, which can last up to an hour.
 In one to two weeks, the skin sore will most likely heal, turn a darker colour, and eventually peel off.
-A second session will be scheduled, and if additional therapy is required, it will be provided.

 When will I require therapy again?